discordrb/discordrb/README.md

 * Ruby >= 2.5 supported
 * An installed build system for native extensions (on Windows, make sure you download the "Ruby+Devkit" version of [RubyInstaller](https://rubyinstaller.org/downloads/))

-> **Note:** RubyInstaller for Ruby versions 2.4+ will install the DevKit as the last step of the installation.

 ### Voice dependencies

 This section only applies to you if you want to use voice functionality.